 What is a LaTeX editor?

 Still don’t get what this is all about?
-In simple terms, LaTeX (spelled Lay-tek), is a markup level text editing tool that separates the word formatting from the content entry task.
+In simple terms, LaTeX (pronounced Lay-tek), is a markup level text editing tool that separates the word formatting from the content entry task.
 Quite similar to HTML in its formatting, LaTeX is one of the most commonly used text editor in the academia.
-For people having to deal with scientific papers and publishing, with a lot of mathematical equations thrown into the mix, LaTeX text editors are pretty much the industry standard.
+For people who have to deal with scientific papers and publishing, with a lot of mathematical equations thrown into the mix, LaTeX text editors are pretty much the industry standard.

-If you like using open-source apps, TeXmaker is one of the most popular open-source, multi-platform solution to LaTeX editing.
+If you like using open-source apps, TeXmaker is one of the most popular, open-source, multi-platform solution for LaTeX editing.
 This tool is available for all major platforms and possesses features that make a great case for any LaTeX text editor.
 To get started with TeXmaker, its configuration window allows users to set-up all the basic settings of their LaTeX document before starting work on it.

 All warnings and errors are displayed to let the user take the needed action regarding the same.
 Parts/sections of your documents could be easily folded/unfolded using TeXmaker.
 This tool is also great for creating a structured Bibliography section of your document.
 Keyboard short-cuts are abundant for TeXmaker and it makes the overall experience with this tool pretty worthwhile.
 Overall, TeXmaker is one of the best LaTeX editors for Linux, Mac, and Windows.

 Key Features: Unicode support, Code folding, Spell-checking, Built-in PDF viewer, Auto-completion, 370 mathematical symbols and more.

-Platforms Supported: Windows, Mac OS X and Linux
+Platforms Supported: Windows, macOS, and Linux

 TeXstudio is another open-source and multi-platform LaTeX editor, which is quite popular among the academia.
 This tool is based on the open-source TeXmaker which we just talked about.
 TeXstudio is pretty much an extension of the former mentioned tool and added further support and features to it.

-Some of its key features are Syntax Highlighting, reference checking, multi-cursors and more than 1000 mathematical formulae included with it.
-Citations form a major component of scientific documents and TeXstudio provides support for Link overlay, that converts text into links.
+Some of its key features are Syntax Highlighting, reference checking, multi-cursors and more than 1000 mathematical formula included with it.
+Citations form a major component of scientific documents and TeXstudio provides support for Link overlay helps a lot in that.
 The Assistant feature of TeXstudio makes it easy for anyone without the complete knowledge of LaTeX editors set up a file and place blocks of images or tables anywhere in the document.

 Key Features: Auto-completion, Insertion of Tables, Figures, Mathematical formulae, Spell-checking, Built-in PDF viewer, Syntax highlighting, Export to HTML and more.

-Platforms Supported: Windows, Mac OS X, Linux and FreeBSD.
+Platforms Supported: Windows, macOS, Linux and FreeBSD.

-This tool although does not feature many of the key features, its minimalistic approach to LaTeX editing gets the work done without fussing much about its functionalities.
+This tool although does not feature many of the key features, its minimalist approach to LaTeX editing gets the work done without fussing much about its functionalities.
 Code folding, Insertion of graphics/tables, interaction with external editors and its powerful built-in PDF viewer and exporter makes this tool one of the best LaTeX editors that the academia often tend to consider.

 Key Features: Code folding, auto-completion, auto-correction, Unicode support and built-in PDF viewer.

-Platforms Supported: Windows, Mac OS X and Linux
+Platforms Supported: Windows, macOS and Linux

 Best online LaTeX editors